Firgrep/portfolio/README.md

 # Security
 `DOMPurify` is used to sanitize the blog post data for malicious XXS.

-Firebase's `App Check` and `reCAPTCHA v3` are employed to monitor and enforce that the data retrieved from the database is by the correct app.
-Otherwise, Firebase's database rules for read and write of data have been configured appropriately.
+Firebase's database rules for read and write of data have been configured.

 # Resources
 To learn more about the tools and technologies used in this app, please visit the relevant documentation.
 They are usually really great, clearly written with helpful examples.